w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="start" %}

-### Topic: Captions and Audio Descriptions
+### Topic: Alternatives to Multimedia Content

 {% include excol.html type="middle" %}

-Audio descriptions are essential for people who cannot see the video.
-Captions and text alternatives are essential for people who cannot hear the audio.
+Audio descriptions are essential for people who cannot see the visuals.
+Captions are essential for people who cannot hear the audio.
+Text transcripts are useful to provide an alternative to visual and audio information.
+Discuss the need for mechanisms to enable or disable alternatives to multimedia content depending on user needs.
+Explain that these mechanisms need to be always reachable for users, that they need to have clear names, and that they should not disappear when the media starts playing.

 #### Learning Outcomes for Topic